Twista/leaflet-google-places-autocomplete/README.md

 #### <a name="autocompleteOptions"></a> Options

-This options can be set up when creating the control with `autocompleteOptions`.
+These options can be set up when creating the control with `autocompleteOptions`.

 Option                | Default       | Description
 ----------------------|---------------|---------------------------------------------------------